-Have you ever been on a website where the information was random and made no sense?
+Have you ever been on a website where the information seemed random and made no sense?

 You probably left the site feeling frustrated because you couldn’t find what you needed and were more than a little confused about what the company actually did.
 Don’t worry, you’re not the only one feeling confused.
 Google is probably confused too.
 H Tag structure makes it easy for searchers and (search engines) to prioritize content.

-Just like the contents of a textbook, your website’s pages should be organized in a coherent, meaningful way that takes your visitor on a logical journey through your content and helps them “connect the dots” about what your company does.
+Just like the contents of a textbook, your website’s pages should be organized in a coherent, meaningful way.
+These headers take your visitor on a logical journey through your content and helps them “connect the dots” about what your company does.

 Book Editors call this a “Through-line”.
 In the branding world, we call it a Brand Identity.

-A quote from an article by Amy Benson Brown says it well:
+A quote from an article by writer Amy Benson Brown says it well:

 “…a great though-line makes it easy to see how all the pieces of evidence come together to illuminate the book’s central claim.”